-There’s a multitude of apps to help people meet and they can be a useful tool in connecting with others, especially if you’re in a new city or travelling solo.
+There’s a multitude of apps to help people meet and they can be a useful tool in connecting with others, especially if you’re in a new city or traveling solo.
 Meet Up is an app that brings people together through events and activities worldwide.

 Instagram can also be a good way of connecting with locals and meeting others through shared interests.
 It’s also changed the way we travel, helping us connect with others in locations, follow recommendations and learn about a location before we arrive.

 Confidence is key when meeting new people and making new friends.
 It enables us to start conversations and lean in to establishing shared connections.